Estimating the area of a surface

 - Fixing u but not v creates a parametric curve through Q that lies on the surface, and fixing v but not u creates another curve on the surface through Q.

-- Choosing two small step sizes defines two additional curves that enclose a small region on the surface.
+- Choosing two small step sizes defines two additional curves that enclose a small "panel" on the surface.

-- By using the step sizes to scale the tangent vectors, we can define a parallelogram in the plane tangent to S at Q.
+- By using the step sizes to scale the tangent vectors, we can define a parallelogram in the tangent plane tangent to S at Q. So long as the step sizes are small, the area of that parallelogram closely approximates the area of the enclosed panel on the surface.

 - We can calculate the area of this parallelogram using cross products:

-- Summing over all the "cells" of the surface gives an estimate of the total surface ares:
+- Summing over all the "pansl" on the surface gives an estimate of the total surface ares: